 Fair Housing Program

 The Fair Housing Program at the Disability Law Center serves people from all protected classes (race, color, ethnicity, sex/gender, religion, disability, familial status), not just people with disabilities.
+Utah law also protects against discrimination based on source of income, sexual orientation and gender identity.
 This program serves Salt Lake City and all areas of Utah to ensure that an individuals housing rights are upheld and that micro or systematic discrimination is not present.
 If you think you might have been a victim of housing discrimination based on your membership in a protected class, contact the Fair Housing Program at the DLC!

 Our staff is here to listen to your story and assist you in determining if it is covered by the Utah and Federal Fair Housing Acts.
 If your experience is covered by the Fair Housing Acts, an attorney or advocate will investigate your claim to determine the appropriate action to take.
 If it is not covered by the Acts, our staff will refer you to an agency that does handle your specific circumstances.